Honkai Impact 3rd: Fire MOTH

-A member of the 13 Flamechasers of the Previous Era and ranked 5th, codenamed "Helix."
+Vill-V is a member of the 13 Flamechasers of the Previous Era and ranked 5th, codenamed "Helix".
 She is an inventor, a magician, a chef, an evil mastermind, and a shy girl.
 This is due to her ability to split her own mind and partition those parts for specific tasks.
 She created multiple Divine Keys from the Cores of the Previous Era's Herrschers.